MuhammadMooazam/Deploying-API-To-Hosting-Server_Python_with-MySQL/README.md

 ![image](https://github.com/MuhammadRaheelNaseem/Flask-API-Development/assets/63813881/71a18d96-d8a8-4e19-93e2-321b2a612dac)
 ![image](https://github.com/MuhammadRaheelNaseem/Flask-API-Development/assets/63813881/8a7aa96c-b41c-4c3c-9b0b-ed877d790b28)

-# Paste this API script into flasK_app.py and don't forgot to comment app.run() in last line of the script
+# Paste this API script into flask_app.py file, change the database connections with your values and don't forgot to comment app.run() in last line of the script
 ```Python
 from flask import Flask, request, jsonify
 import mysql.connector